 • If you can, reach out to a close friend or family member to discuss your trauma.
 You don’t want to cause them distress by sharing your trauma, but it’s important that you have people in your life you can speak to as you try to improve your wellbeing and recover from trauma.
 You don’t necessarily have to discuss the event itself, but you can discuss the feelings you have because of the event.

-• Finally, if you know you are dealing with the effects of trauma and you feel impacting your daily life and contributing to mental health issues, then you should seek professional help.
+• Finally, if you know you are dealing with the effects of trauma and you feel impacting your daily life and contributing to mental health issues, then you should seek professional help with someone you trust.
 If you don’t have anyone in your life to talk to about what you’re going through, if you have experienced symptoms for longer than six weeks, if someone is encouraging you to seek help, or your performance is affected, you are abusing substances, or struggling to complete daily tasks, then the time to seek help is now.
-Your first port of call is your primary care physician who can move things forward from there.
+Your first port of call is listening to your intuition, meditation or prayer.
+We have the capabilities to heal our mind and body with a plethora of holistic options all around us and with the Med Beds being released to us in the near future, all of humanity will be living in wholeness for those who choose to be proactive with healing their mind and body.
+In the meantime, we must be wise in who we seek out for help.